adorsys/keycloak-ssi-deployment/Readme.md

 #Use  Custom Keycloak Docker Image and Deploying it on K8S

-- Pull the docker Images
+- Pull the docker Image
 `$ docker pull ghcr.io/armandmeppa/kcoid4vci:sha-c0271d6`

 - We create the file **"Keycloack.yaml"** and **"keycloak-ingress.yaml"**